-The rights of British citizens in the Netherlands after Brexit
+The rights of UK citizens in the Netherlands after Brexit

-We provide an overview of the rights of British citizens and their family members during the transition period below.
-(Read more)
+Below, we provide an overview of the rights of UK citizens and their family members during and after the transition period.

 Download our Brexit fact sheet here.